react-genova/redux-vs-context/README.md

 ### Render performances

-I admit I thought React Context was suffering of a performance issue, affecting the rendering phase.
-This belief derived from some articles I read online and is related to the fact that the context force a rerender whenever or not your componet is using the changed part of the context itself.
+I admit I thought React Context was suffering from a performance issue, affecting the rendering phase.
+This belief derived from some articles I read online and is related to the fact that the context force a rerender whenever or not your componet is using the piece of context changed.
 Actually it's a false problem, because you only need to make your component a pure component, and no useless rerender will occurr.
 On the other side, the connect method of react-redux already makes your component pure, under the hood.
 That said, this is another *deuce*.